mcheering/recipes_practice_repo/README.md

 #### Recipes HTML
-This project is to server as practice with HTML.
+This project is to serve as practice with HTML.